stanley888cy/google.cert.project01/read_me_first.md

 I understand that I am just new to data analysis and R but I am working hard to learn more.
 If you have any idea or feedback. please feel free to comment.

-(Noted: I think the most challenging is the R codeing part in ggplot2.
+(Notes: I think the most challenging is the R coding part in ggplot2.
 As I am first time to use R, several function I have to check and search find the internet.
 To make it more effective, it is better to export the cleaned data in rda/csv format, then use Tableau for higher efficiency...)